benben6515/learning-records/ztm/ts/build-web-framework/README.md

 # In TS, strings can be types (like: 'apple' | 'banana')

 # In JS and TS, all keys of Object are "string"

+# composition is delegation

+# Notice "this" in classes.
+# Use arrow function to fix.

 ```